Instant Pot Broccoli Cheese Soup

 I’m a broccoli fan, pure and simple.
 I love broccoli in any form, but most especially roasted.
 Roasting broccoli makes a convert out people who are professed broccoli haters.

 My dad is not a broccoli fan but he’ll definitely eat this broccoli salad with no complaints and he usually goes back for seconds.
 But hey, it has bacon in it, which kind of is cheating a little bit, bribing him with bacon.
+Or cheese.
+Add creamy cheese sauce to broccoli like this Instant Pot mac and cheese with broccoli, and he’ll happily eat broccoli.

 Well, today I have a broccoli cheese soup recipe for you that will convert even the most reluctant broccoli eater.
 I bet you’ll find them sneaking spoonfuls behind your back because they don’t want to admit they actually like it.
 Reportedly, my dad loves it.